Estonian University of Life Sciences

-The Estonian University of Life Sciences (Estonian: Eesti Maaülikool, EMÜ) located in Tartu, Estonia, is the former Estonian Agricultural University, which was established in 1951 and renamed and restructured in November 2005.
+The Estonian University of Life Sciences (Estonian: Eesti Maaülikool, EMÜ) is a public university located in Tartu, Estonia.
+Its roots trace back to 1802 when the Chair of Agriculture was founded in the University of Tartu.
+EMÜ is the fourth largest public university in Estonia.

-Eesti Maaülikool is, by its own claim, the only university in Estonia whose priorities in academic and research activities provide the sustainable development of natural resources necessary for the existence of Man as well as the preservation of heritage and habitat.
-The EMÜ is a centre of research and development in such fields as agriculture, forestry, animal science, veterinary science, rural life and economy, food science and environmentally friendly technologies.
+EMÜ is, by its own claim, the only university in Estonia whose priorities in academic and research activities provide the sustainable development of natural resources necessary for the existence of Man as well as the preservation of heritage and habitat.
+EMÜ is a centre of research and development in such fields as agriculture, forestry, animal science, veterinary science, rural life and economy, food science and environmentally friendly technologies.
 The university is a member of the BOVA university network.

-In 2009, there were 4704 students at EMÜ.
-There were 983 employees, among them 228 lecturers and 159 researchers and senior researchers.

-University is ranked among top 100 universities in the world in the field of agriculture and forestry.
+The university is ranked among the top 100 universities in the world in the fields of agriculture and forestry.

 Institutes

-Teaching and research is carried out in five institutes:
+As of 1 January 2022, teaching and research are carried out in three institutes: